microsoft/pai/docs/upgrade/upgrade_to_v0.10.md

 # Upgrade to v0.10

-We have test upgrading from v0.8 and later.
+We have test the upgrade process against v0.8 and later.
+It takes hours or more, depends on the number of nodes in the cluster and the internet network speed.
+During the upgrade, running jobs will fail.
+And jobs will automatically retry after the upgrade have done.

 Table of Contents